vicjuhl/world-food/README.md

         .\setup.ps1

-4. If neither works for you, you can simply execute the two commands found in the script manually in your preferred console.
+4. If neither setup script works for you due to use of another shell, you can simply execute the two commands found in the script manually.

 ## Running the app